carmelosantana/sendadf/README.md

 ### Output

-Basic output with no tabs:
+Basic output with no tabs.

 ```php
 echo $adf->getXml();